corranmac/open_retrieval/readme.md

 numpy

 ## Get Started
+Method 1.
-Use the command line:
+Use the command line (Requires reloading index each time):
 !python main.py -h

-or see test.py
+Method 2.
+Load each component, see tests/test.py

 ## Parameters:

 index_path (Required) : A string that represents the path to a faiss index containing the items for retrieval.
 This argument is required and is used to specify the location of the index.